bhargaviHQ/airflow-data-pipelines/airflow-etl-bigquery/README.md

 ### Airflow Setup and Commands for Big query project

 Airflow pipeline BigQuery:
 - dataset_id: google_trends
 - table_id: top_rising_terms

-Description: Daily top rising terms in the United States, including score, ranking, time, and designated market area.
+Description: This project fetches daily top rising search terms for Google Trends from BigQuery and stores the data in a CSV file.
+The data provides daily top rising terms in the United States, including score, ranking, time, and designated market area.

 ## Description